gtt-project/redmine_admissions/README.md

 ## Installation

-To install Redmine Chatwoot plugin, download or clone this repository in your Redmine installation plugins directory!
+To install Redmine Admissions plugin, download or clone this repository in your Redmine installation plugins directory!

 ```
 cd path/to/plugin/directory